Win €120 Million In February’s EuroMillions Superdraw

 - Cover more numbers: The more numbers you pick, the more chance you have of hitting them.
 This is the only guaranteed way of improving your odds of winning: every other so-called system or strategy might help you decide what numbers to play, but unless you play more numbers, you don’t increase your chances of winning.

 - Play syndicates: The expense of playing EuroMillions increases with every line you buy.
 Syndicates provide a great way for you to cover more numbers without having to spend much more money.
-By playing in a syndicate, you pool your money with other players to buy tickets together, and then you split any prize money that you win.
+By playing in a syndicate, you pool your money with other players to buy entries together, and then you split any prize money that you win.
 If a ten-person syndicate were to win the Superdraw jackpot, each player would walk away with €12 million.
 Not bad at all!

 - Don’t play birthdays: Many players use birthdays or other memorable dates to choose their lottery numbers.
 The biggest problem with this is that you instantly restrict the numbers you have to choose from to between 1 and 31.
 As it is such as common tactic, there is also a big chance that other players have done the same thing, so if those numbers were to hit the jackpot, the prize would have to be shared.